Akouos, Inc. (NASDAQ:AKUS) Shares Sold by Alyeska Investment Group L.P.

-Alyeska Investment Group L.P. cut its position in shares of Akouos, Inc. (NASDAQ:AKUS) by 27.4% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 51,238 shares of the company’s stock after selling 19,322 shares during the quarter.
-Alyeska Investment Group L.P. owned about 0.15% of Akouos worth $1,016,000 at the end of the most recent quarter.
+Alyeska Investment Group L.P. lowered its stake in shares of Akouos, Inc. (NASDAQ:AKUS) by 27.4% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 51,238 shares of the company’s stock after selling 19,322 shares during the period.
+Alyeska Investment Group L.P. owned 0.15% of Akouos worth $1,016,000 as of its most recent SEC filing.

-A number of other large investors have also recently made changes to their positions in AKUS.
-Citigroup Inc. increased its stake in Akouos by 461.5% during the fourth quarter.
-Citigroup Inc. now owns 3,914 shares of the company’s stock worth $78,000 after acquiring an additional 3,217 shares during the last quarter.
-Strs Ohio acquired a new stake in Akouos during the third quarter worth about $82,000.
-JPMorgan Chase & Co. acquired a new stake in Akouos during the third quarter worth about $125,000.
-New York State Common Retirement Fund acquired a new stake in Akouos during the third quarter worth about $151,000.
-Finally, American International Group Inc. acquired a new stake in Akouos during the third quarter worth about $199,000.
-Institutional investors own 88.70% of the company’s stock.
+Several other institutional investors and hedge funds also recently bought and sold shares of the stock.
+Citigroup Inc. boosted its stake in Akouos by 461.5% in the 4th quarter.
+Citigroup Inc. now owns 3,914 shares of the company’s stock worth $78,000 after buying an additional 3,217 shares during the last quarter.
+Strs Ohio acquired a new stake in Akouos in the 3rd quarter worth about $82,000.
+JPMorgan Chase & Co. acquired a new stake in Akouos in the 3rd quarter worth about $125,000.
+New York State Common Retirement Fund boosted its stake in Akouos by 100.0% in the 4th quarter.
+New York State Common Retirement Fund now owns 13,200 shares of the company’s stock worth $262,000 after buying an additional 6,600 shares during the last quarter.
+Finally, Rhumbline Advisers boosted its stake in Akouos by 16.8% in the 4th quarter.
+Rhumbline Advisers now owns 15,606 shares of the company’s stock worth $309,000 after buying an additional 2,248 shares during the last quarter.
+88.70% of the stock is currently owned by institutional investors and hedge funds.

-A number of equities research analysts have recently issued reports on AKUS shares.
-Bank of America lowered Akouos from a “buy” rating to a “neutral” rating and lowered their target price for the company from $24.00 to $20.00 in a research note on Tuesday.
-Zacks Investment Research upgraded Akouos from a “sell” rating to a “hold” rating in a research note on Wednesday, January 13th.
-Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-Akouos has a consensus rating of “Buy” and an average target price of $31.67.
+A number of analysts have issued reports on the company.
+Bank of America lowered Akouos from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $24.00 to $20.00 in a research note on Tuesday, March 30th.
+Zacks Investment Research raised Akouos from a “sell” rating to a “hold” rating in a research note on Wednesday, January 13th.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus target price of $31.67.

-Akouos (NASDAQ:AKUS) last posted its earnings results on Sunday, March 28th.
-The company reported ($0.37) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.46) by $0.09.
-Equities analysts predict that Akouos, Inc. will post -2.96 earnings per share for the current year.
+Akouos (NASDAQ:AKUS) last released its quarterly earnings data on Sunday, March 28th.
+The company reported ($0.37) EPS for the quarter, topping analysts’ consensus estimates of ($0.46) by $0.09.
+On average, equities analysts forecast that Akouos, Inc. will post -2.96 earnings per share for the current fiscal year.

 Akouos, Inc, a precision genetic medicine company, develops gene therapies to restore, improve, and preserve physiologic hearing for people worldwide.
 The company's precision genetic medicine platform incorporates a proprietary adeno-associated viral vector library and a novel delivery approach.